Have you noticed blonde espresso popping up on more menus lately and wondered how it's different from the regular kind? You're not alone.

-Both are flavorful and aromatic, but they offer distinct profiles in terms of taste.
+Both are flavorful and aromatic, but they taste quite different once they're in your cup.

 Quick Answer: What is the main difference between blonde espresso and regular espresso?